csu/open-hunt-api/README.md

 * `GET /`: Get API information
 * `GET /today`: Get items for today
 * `GET /<date in YYYYMMDD format>`: Get items for specific date
+* `GET /today/rss`: Get items for today as a RSS feed
+* `GET /<date in YYYYMMDD format>/rss`: Get items for specific date as a RSS feed
+* `GET /today/atom`: Get items for today as an Atom feed
+* `GET /<date in YYYYMMDD format>/atom`: Get items for specific date as an Atom feed

 ## Result Format
 ```